The Clear Edge

 That’s $321K–$384K yearly of founder capacity spent on work someone earning $20–$35/hour could handle.

 Audit your hours first.
-You can’t redesign what you don’t measure.
+You can’t redesign your role until you measure where every hour actually goes.

-Once you see where hours go, most founders jump straight to delegation.
+Once you see where your hours actually go, most founders jump straight to delegation.
 Wrong move.

-First step: eliminate.
-30-40% of Tier 3-4 work doesn’t need to be done at all—it’s organizational debt that accumulated because no one questioned it.
+First step is elimination.
+Around 30–40% of Tier 3–4 work doesn’t need to exist at all; it’s organizational debt that piled up because no one ever questioned it.

 Elimination framework: